 Depending on your situation, it can make sense to use a business debit card, since you can connect your expenses directly to the cash you have available for business purchases.

 For the same reason, because the card is connected directly to your bank account, it’s important to protect your personal information to minimize the risk of fraud.
-Fortunately, SouthEast Bank offers SouthEast Verifi, a 24/7 fraud protection service, to notify you instantly if suspicious charges appear on your account.
+Fortunately, SouthEast Bank offers SouthEast Verifi, a 24/7 fraud monitoring service, to notify you instantly if suspicious charges appear on your account.
 How’s that for a business debit card perk?

 Additionally, you don’t have to worry about your business credit score when using a debit card.
 You don’t need to pass a credit check or offer a personal guarantee that could impact your personal credit.